jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 ##### Diagram

-You have to be aware, that when you use an active command reference, the active command reference may already have been executed.
+You might be aware, that when you use an active command reference, the active command reference may already have been executed.

 ![](images/6.%20Comands%20Misc%20Issues.007.png)